fastrgv/hbox4/README.md

 ### SplayTree-Priority-Queue
-The splaytree [self-balancing-binary-tree] based priority queues allow unique hash keys to be inserted and found quickly, with 4 embedded priority queues that allows efficient insertions, access, and deletion from the heads [popping].
+The splaytree [self-balancing-binary-tree] based priority queues allow unique hash keys to be inserted, found & removed quickly, with 4 embedded priority queues that allows efficient insertions, access, and deletion, both from the heads [popping], and directly by key.
 The hash keys uniquely identify pusher & box-layouts at each saved node, to avoid duplicates.
 The 4 priority queue orderings allow primary and secondary (tie-breaker) priority measures.
 As mentioned above, the structure also allows rapid, direct access deletions given the hashkey.

 ### Dynamic Programming [flood-fill]
 Dynamic programming allows efficient determination of box-valid locations and the feasibility and cost of traversing between two locations.
 This information is used to feed into the Hungarian Algorithm.